 In my last year, there were only four of us who took the ‘Eleven Plus’ examination, that determined whether we would go on to a grammar school, a technical college, or to an intermediate school, which was little more than a holding pen, until the children could leave at age of 15.

 Three of us went on to the grammar school in Coleraine, all in the ‘A’ stream, which was a tremendous compliment to the teaching skills of James Bankhead.
-In addition to me, there was David Hunter, who ended up studying law at Oxford, and who became a barrister in Belfast, and Michael Moore, who ended up as a headmaster, like his father before him.
-The fourth pupil was Joan Gurney, who went on to the Intermediate school.
+In addition to me, there was David Hunter, who ended up studying law at Oxford, and who became a barrister in Belfast, and Michael Moore, who ended up with a PhD in Marine Biology.
+The fourth pupil was Joan Gurney, but I don’t know what happened to her.

 James Bankhead was born in Ahoghill, in 1906, the son of Samuel and Jane Bankhead.
 He started his teaching career in Clooney Primary School, in the Waterside area of Londonderry, where he was an assistant teacher for 5 years.
 He was appointed principal of Carnalridge in 1932, and remained there until his retirement in 1966.